Chart Color Schemes

 Albion lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Future population dynamics anticipate significant growth, with Albion expected to increase by 1,774 persons to 2041 based on latest numbers, reflecting a total increase of 31.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, with proportional growth weightings applied for age cohorts.
+Future projections anticipate significant population increases in Albion, with an expected rise of 1,774 persons by 2041 based on the latest numbers.
+This represents a total increase of 31.1% over the 17-year period.

 Frequently Asked Questions - Population